algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 #### Noises with voices

-Having noises in a voice recording can prevent the AI ​​from predicting the correct language.
+Having noises in a voice recording can prevent the AI from predicting the correct language.

 To solve this problem you can add a function to your code to put noise on audio or you can find or create a set of voice audio with noises

-#### Multiple people speaking in the same time